Ed is the most single minded photographer,

 A word on collaboration from Ed:

 If you want to exhibit my work, commission me or collaborate please get in touch.
 I’ve always wanted to do an artist residency.
 For some time I’ve had an idea for a photography project in Japan…. just letting the universe know.
-I have always loved cinema and would love to try my hand at stills photography on a film set some day - my favourite directors are Christopher Nolan, David Lynch and Wes Anderson.
+I have always loved cinema and would love to try my hand at stills photography on a film set some day - my favourite directors are Christopher Nolan, David Lynch, Ridley Scott and Wes Anderson.
 I also love reading, and in turn have a huge respect for writers including Phillip K Dick, Jon Ronson and Neil Gaiman.
 My work has contributed to a half-dozen PhD’s ranging from a thesis on chlorophyll in plants to the Occupy movement.
 I believe in love and truth.
 I am a member of The Society of Love and the League of Creative Infrared Photographers

 Lectures & Interviews